- Boards & Commissions

 Transportation Benefit Program

-Cost to taxpayer: In 2013, a new sales tax of 0.2% was approved, generating approximately $600,000 additional revenue per year for city roads in poor condition.
+Cost to taxpayer: In 2013, a new sales tax of 0.2% (2 cents on a $10 purchase) was approved, generating approximately $600,000 additional revenue per year for city roads in poor condition.
 This sales tax applies to anyone spending money inside of city limits.

-Potential New Projects: If re-approved by voters, future projects could include transportation safety projects and traffic calming projects in neighborhoods such as:
+Potential New Projects: Future projects could include transportation safety projects and traffic calming projects in neighborhoods such as:

 crosswalk repairs, striping and illumination, traffic calming/slowing products such as flashing speed signs, sidewalk improvements.